What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 - Security analysts

-Even non-network roles benefit from understanding networking fundamentals in cloud environments.
+Even developers benefit from understanding networking fundamentals in cloud systems.

 How to List Computer Networking Skills on a Resume (2026)